 Are you paying too much interest on your credit cards?
 A good APR for a credit card can depend on many factors—your credit score, the type of credit card you choose and so on.
 If you have good credit, you’ll probably get offered lower interest rates.
 If you sign up for a store credit card, you’ll probably pay higher interest rates.

-That said, the average credit card APR is currently around 16 percent.
+That said, the average credit card APR is currently hovering above 16 percent.
 If the interest rates on your credit cards are significantly higher than the average—say around 25 percent APR, for example—you might want to consider lowering your rates.
 This means you’ll either need to contact your credit card issuer and request a lower credit card interest rate or cancel your credit card and apply for a low-interest card instead.

 If you always pay off your credit card statements in full, it might not matter whether your credit card has a high interest rate.
 People who never carry a balance past their credit card grace period don’t get charged interest on their purchases.
 That means that you can have a credit card with a high interest rate without having to worry about how much that interest could cost you.